Careers360 Logo

 Class 12 Biology Chapter 4 Principles of Inheritance and Variation Solutions (Exercise Questions)

 This chapter explains different principles of inheritance and variation in an easy way.
-To make learning easier, Class 12 Biology Chapter 4 Principles of Inheritance and Variation question answer are prepared according to the latest NCERT curriculum.
+To make learning easier, Class 12 Biology Chapter 4 Principles of Inheritance and Variation question answers are prepared according to the latest NCERT curriculum.
 Solving these questions regularly builds a strong base and boosts confidence for exams.

 Q1.
 Mention the advantages of selecting a pea plant for the experiment by Mendel.